Savor the Flavors of Taiwan at Din Tai Fung in San Diego

 sauce for xlb at Din Tai Fung

-Pro Tip · Make a reservation.
-If you do not have a reservation and the wait is long, try grabbing a seat at the bar.
+Make a reservation.
+If you arrive without one and the wait is long, grab a seat at the bar.

 5 responses to “Savor the Flavors of Taiwan at Din Tai Fung in San Diego”